Thiotepa (Thioplex®, Tepadina®)

-Thiotepa exerts its anti-cancer affect by a process called alkylation.
+Thiotepa damages cancer cells through a process called alkylation.
 Alkylation damages the DNA of cells, which prevents them from dividing, and causes them to die.
 Since cancer cells, in general, divide faster and with less error-correcting than healthy cells, cancer cells are more sensitive to this damage.

 How to Take Thiotepa

 Thiotepa can be given in several ways, including: into a vein (intravenous), into the bladder (intravesicular), into the spinal fluid (intrathecal), and into the abdominal cavity (intraperitoneal).
 The dose is dependent on your size, the method of administration, and the type of cancer being treated.
 During treatment you will have lab work drawn at least once a week to monitor your blood counts.

 You, or anyone you live with, should avoid having live or live-attenuated vaccines while receiving this medication.
 These include herpes zoster (Zostavax) for shingles prevention, oral polio, measles, nasal flu vaccine (FluMist®), rotovirus and yellow fever vaccines.

 There are a number of things you can do to manage the side effects of thiotepa.
 Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common or important side effects: